Skip to Main Content

 • Referencing Webinars: APA & MLA.
 Referencing Webinars are 75 minutes long.
 Registration is required.

-This self-paced 90-minute tutorial covers the same content as our live workshop—why citation is important along with the basics of in-text citations and reference entries in APA Style.
+These self-paced 90-minute tutorials covers the same content as live workshops—why citation is important along with the basics of in-text citations and reference entries.
 Students who complete the tutorial will gain access to a form they can fill out and submit as proof of completion.

 Access the tutorial on D2L: Using Google Chrome as your web browser, log in to D2L (learn.mru.ca) with your @mtroyal.ca account.
-Click the “Discover” tab, then type “APA” in the search bar.
-Click on the “APA Referencing Tutorial” link and then the “Enroll in Course” button.
+Click the “Discover” tab, then type “APA” or "MLA" in the search bar.
+Click on the “APA Referencing Tutorial” or "MLA Referencing Tutorial" link and then the “Enroll in Course” button.
 If you have any questions about the tutorial, contact sls@mtroyal.ca.

 Librarian